ryan-taylor/workos-jsr/README.md

   need a Deno port or polyfill.
 - Upstream WorkOS features may arrive here _after_ the official SDK (PRs welcome!).
-- The npm compatibility build strives for parity but cannot expose Deno-exclusive APIs such as permissions.
+- This is now a pure Deno implementation with no Node.js compatibility layer - all Node.js components have been completely removed.
-- If your runtime is strictly Node 14/16 LTS, the official SDK may still be the simpler drop-in.
+- If your runtime is Node.js, you should use the official WorkOS Node.js SDK as this package no longer provides npm distribution.

 > 💡 **Bottom line:** If you are already betting on Deno 2.x or Fresh 2.x—or
 > want a permission-aware, type-safe WorkOS client that feels native to the